facias914/A-Simple-Detector-is-a-Strong-Tracker/README.md

 ![arch](assets/pipeline.png)

 ### News
+- `2025/05/07`: Our paper was honored with the Best Paper Award at the CVPR Anti-UAV Workshop!
 - `2025/04/21`: We released our code!
 - `2025/03/10`: We achieved first place in Track 1 and second place in Track 2 of the 4th Anti-UAV Competition (CVPRW 2025)!